From Inkwell to Internet: Text and Transmission in the Muslim World

 Feed-back on assignments will be given in Blackboard.

-In order to pass the course, students must have completed all six written assignments to obtain an overall mark of 5.50 (=6) or higher.
-In case of an overall mark of 5.49 or lower, students can redo up to three assignments in consultation with the instructor.
+In order to pass the course, students must have completed all six written assignments.
+In case of an overall mark of 5.49 or lower, students can redo up to three assignments in consultation with the convenor.
+The convenor will assign a new deadline for the submission of these rewritten assignments.
+It is not possible to re-sit the oral presentation and the in-class participation.

 If a student requests in writing a review of his/her examination answer script within 30 days after publication of the exam results, an exam review will be organized.